department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 <div itemprop="itemListElement">

 You can now schedule some of your appointments online.
-We hope to expand the number of VA facilities and types of appointments in the future.
+We hope to add more VA facilities and types of appointments to our scheduling tool in the future.

 <div>
   <a class="usa-button-primary va-button-primary" href="https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/keeping-up-with-all-your-va-appointments">Schedule a VA Appointment Online</a>